jtrivedi/Wave/README.md

 If you clone the repo, you can run the sample app, which contains a few interactive demos to understand what Wave provides.

+Note: To enable high frame-rate animations on ProMotion devices (i.e. 120 fps animation), you'll need to add a key/value pair in your `Info.plist`.
+Set the key `CADisableMinimumFrameDuration` to `true`.
+Without this entry, animations will be capped at 60 fps.

 ### Documentation

 There’s a full Wave [documentation site](https://Wave-jtrivedi.structure.sh) available for full API and usage documentation.